BartBruininks/Mocktini/README.md

 ### URL State

-All control panel parameters (box size, interaction strengths, electrostatics, polymer settings, etc.) are also encoded live in the browser URL.
+All control panel parameters (box size, interaction strengths, electrostatics, etc.) are also encoded live in the browser URL.
 Copying the URL from the address bar captures your current setup and can be bookmarked or shared directly — though it does not include live particle positions the way a state file does.

 ---